 2020 has been anything but normal, especially for those in enterprise IT.

 Though every company is facing their own unique challenges, we have noticed that certain technical use cases come up over and over again with our customers.

-After two months, and countless use cases, we’ve picked the top remote work problems that enterprise IT departments are solving with Nexthink.
+Since the beginning of the year, we’ve chosen the top remote work problems that enterprise IT departments are solving with Nexthink.

 1. Device encryption done at scale